gdbecker/FrontendMentorProjects/3-column-card/README.md

 ### Continued development

 As a starter developer, I want to keep growing in working as a team and learning how to deliver smaller packages of code at a time, such as components like this one.
-I thought this project was a good way to get back into React and begin doing just that!
+I thought this project was a good way to get back into Next.js and begin doing just that!

 ### Useful resources